darkarnium/plugin.video.nowtv/README.md

 Please be aware that this add-on is currently only supported by Kodi [running on Windows](#linux-or-macos-support).

+## Known Issues.

+Please refer to both `KNOWNISSUES.md` and the GitHub Issues page for this project before opening issues :)

 ## Installation

 **Please see the 'dependencies' section below first!**